wcm-io/wcm-io-tooling/maven/plugins/wcmio-content-package-maven-plugin/src/site/markdown/index.md

 * `force` property - if set to false a package is not uploaded or installed if it was already uploaded before.
-* `recurive` property - if set to true nested packages get installed as well.
+* `recursive` property - if set to true nested packages get installed as well.
 * `packageFiles` property - allows installing multiple package files referenced from local filesystem or from maven repository at once.